THIS PAGE CONTAINS INFORMATION FOR PEOPLE INTERESTED IN PERFORMING AT THE 2017 MOISTURE FESTIVAL

 Please don't approach this as a paid gig or a money making booking because THERE IS NO FINANCIAL GUARANTEE.
 The Moisture Festival is a 501(c)(3) nonprofit organization, and the festival operates financially as a performers' cooperative, with each performer receiving one share for each show in which they perform.
 At the end of the festival, after all the hard expenses have been paid and some money is put aside to cover year-round operating costs, the remaining funds (if any) are divided among all the performers and technicians on a share basis.
 You are likely to get a token amount of money, but it will be more of an honorarium than a fee.
 Also, please note that hat-passing is not allowed at the festival.
 However, you are welcome to bring merchandise to sell.
 The festival provides a staffed merch booth and does not take any percentage of sales.

-If you are not a citizen of the USA, or hold a "Green Card", or already have a work permit that is valid for the festival dates, you will need a work visa to perform at Moisture Festival.
+If you are not a citizen of the USA, or hold a "Green Card", or already have a work permit that is valid for the festival dates, you will need to get a work visa to perform at the Moisture Festival.
 We can only apply for a very limited number of work visas each year because of the time and expense involved, and there is no guarantee that a visa application will be approved.
-Please let us know AS SOON AS POSSIBLE if you will need a work visa to perform at Moisture Festival.
+Please let us know AS SOON AS POSSIBLE if you will need a new work visa to perform at the Moisture Festival.

 How the shows at the Moisture Festival work: